pritshah9/age_classification_596E/README.md

 3. Once configured, this model will need the path to the directory containing input images.
 It will also need a path to where the output should be stored.

 4. Two optional arguments are also available.
 If **Store images** is true, the program will store annotated (age, gender) images as part of an folder starting with `outputs_` which will be created at the output path.
+The output images will have boxes around the detected faces.
+I have labeled every face with detected age under 22 as a child (to minimize the chances of mislabeling a child).
 If **Single person flag** is set to be true, the program will assume each image only has a single face and will give one prediction per image.

+5. There will be a csv and a json output file.
+The json file is a complete overview, each item in the main list corresponds to an image and has the image path and results.
+The results will be a list of objects where each object corresponds to a face and has the gender, age and bounding box predictions.
+The csv gives a more condensed analysis and includes 4 attributes per image - number of children, adults, male persons and female persons.
+Note again these are just **predictions** and may be incorrect!

 **Optional CLI arguments (before running server)**

 - `--device <device>` may be used to specify a different device to run the model on.
 Default is `cuda:0`.
 - `--checkpoint <checkpoint>` may be used to specify a different mivolo model checkpoint (.pth.tar file) to use for classification.
 - `--detector_weights <checkpoint>` may be used to specify a different yolo bounding box prediction model (.pt file) to use for classification.

+**Future work**

+- More rigorous evaluation of the model.
+- Come up with a better way of presenting results to the users.
+- Extending usage to videos.